OpenDA-Association/OpenDA/docs/source/introduction_da.rst

 OpenDA supports the method of
 steady-state Kalman filtering where the :math:`K` matrix is computed in a previous run using, for instance, EnKF.
 This can be considered a special form of optimal interpolation.
+This method also supports the :ref:`estimation of missing observations <Estimate missing observations>`.
 However, we mostly use Kalman filtering, which is described below.

 Kalman filtering